Ptelea trifoliata, Hop Tree, Gallon Pot

 Ptelea trifoliata, Hop Tree

-The Hop Tree is a native host plant for the Giant Swallowtail butterfly.
-During the 2021 season we collected 27 giant swallowtail larvae from two of our small trees.
+The Hop Tree is one of two native host plants for the Giant Swallowtail butterfly.
+During the 2021 season we collected 27 giant swallowtail larvae from two of our small 2 year old trees.
 They all became chrysalis’s, which overwintered and emerged in the spring.
 Giant Swallowtails also use the rue plant as a host, which is also available here in our webstore.
+The Gt.
+Swallowtail is the largest butterfly in North America.

 Ptelea trifoliata, Hop Tree

-The Hop Tree is a native host plant for the Giant Swallowtail butterfly.
-During the 2021 season we collected 27 giant swallowtail larvae from two of our small trees.
+The Hop Tree is one of two native host plants for the Giant Swallowtail butterfly.
+During the 2021 season we collected 27 giant swallowtail larvae from two of our small 2 year old trees.
 They all became chrysalis’s, which overwintered and emerged in the spring.
 Giant Swallowtails also use the rue plant as a host, which is also available here in our webstore.
+The Gt.
+Swallowtail is the largest butterfly in North America.